It’s not easy being a landlord.

 In Malaysia, there are no specific regulations governing non-payment of rent.
 The eviction process is also time consuming and expensive.

-In practice, landlords will rarely take the legal path to evict a tenant.
+In practice, landlords will rarely take the lawyer-involved path to evict a tenant.
 The more common approach is to negotiate a revised payment structure with the tenant, or offer them help to move out peacefully.

 In the end, your best bet to avoid non payments is to find a good tenant in the first place.
 Learn more about your potential tenants by asking for references from their employer, or checking their public social media profiles.